10 Paws UP to The Mass Maritime Cadets

 May 2005 - A very special "paws-up" to the kind gentleman who donated a 10' x 20' outdoor dog run for our K-9 residents.

 Dec 2005 - $1,000 to our feline friends from Ms. Rogak

 Dec 2005 - $2,000 from a friend to help with feral kitties

 A person who can see into an animal's life...sees beyond themselves.
 CT

 A Helping Paw is a registered 501 (c) (3) all volunteer nonprofit organization.
-Your donation is fully tax deductible and because we are a small organization who doesn't pay their CEO's hundreds of thousands of dollars each year, 100% of your hard earned funds goes to the care and rescue of homeless pets.
+Your donation is fully tax deductible.
+We do NOT pay our Directors, so more of your donation goes directly to the pets.
 We make your hard earned funds work hard for the pets.